Parsl/parsl/docs/userguide/futures.rst

       doubled_x1 = sleep_double(10)
       doubled_x2 = sleep_double(5)

-      # The result() function will block until the two app calls have completed
+      # The result() function will block until each of the corresponding app calls have completed
       print(doubled_x1.result() + doubled_x2.result())

 2. An AppFuture's ``done()`` function can be used to check the status of an app, *without blocking*.